The impact of intraband carrier dynamics on the optical properties of two-dimensional materials: I. General theory: Polarization in the S-TMD monolayer

 which is equivalent to the pair of equations

 Using the second equation we obtain

 Substituting this result into the first equation we get

-This equation defines the eigenvalue problem, reduced to the subspace of the states with the $m=0$ angular momentum.
-The expression in the square brackets can be considered as an effective Hamiltonian.
-We evaluate it up to leading order by the small parameter $e\mathcal{E}_\text{p}$.
-Namely we write
+This transcendental equation defines the eigenvalue problem, reduced to the subspace of states with angular momentum $M=0$.
+In this situation the expression in the square brackets can be considered as an effective Hamiltonian, whose second term provides a correction to the spectrum of $H_0$.
+The correction term can be expressed in the form of power series in the small parameter $\propto e\mathcal{E}_\text{p}/\hbar\omega_\text{p}$.
+The result in the leading approximation reads

-Therefore, the effective Hamiltonian matrix have a simple form.
-It contains the diagonal terms $E_{n0}$ of $ns$ excitonic states, quadratic in $\mathcal{E}_\text{p}$ diagonal terms which provide the leading correction to the spectrum of $ns$ excitonic states, and quadratic in $\mathcal{E}_\text{p}$ off-diagonal terms, which provide the higher-order corrections to the spectrum of the excitons.
-Since the effective Hamiltonian is evaluated up to quadratic order by $\mathcal{E}_\text{p}$, we need to keep only quadratic terms for the excitons energies, i.e. we need to keep only the diagonal terms of the effective Hamiltonian.
+In this case the effective Hamiltonian matrix has a simple form.
+It contains: i) the diagonal terms $E_{n0}$, corresponding to $ns$ excitonic states, see equation (\ref{eq:diagonal_ns}); ii) quadratic in $\mathcal{E}_\text{p}$ diagonal terms which provide the leading correction to the spectrum of $ns$ excitonic states; and 3) quadratic in $\mathcal{E}_\text{p}$ off-diagonal terms, which provide the higher-order corrections to the spectrum of excitons.
+Since the effective Hamiltonian is evaluated up to quadratic order in $\mathcal{E}_\text{p}$, we need to keep only quadratic terms for the excitons' energies, i.e., we need to keep only the diagonal terms of the effective Hamiltonian.